yehia67/documentation/the-tangle/0.1/concepts/proof-of-work.md

-# Proof of Work
+# Proof of work

 **Proof of work (PoW) is the answer to a mathematical problem that's difficult to calculate, but easy to verify.
-In IOTA, proof of work provides spam protection to the network.**
+In IOTA, proof of work protects the network from spam transactions.**

 PoW is calculated using trial and error, therefore it requires the use of computational power.